 What makes a draft good or bad

 I've gotten better at reading drafts critically.
-The drafts that ship without modification share a few properties:
+The ones that ship without modification share a few properties:

 - The function does one thing, and the boundaries are clear.